Home » Water Quality » Contaminants » How To Remove Radon From Water (Step-by-Step)

 What are the most common signs of radon in water?

-Unfortunately, there are no definitive signs of radon exposure in water.
-The gas is nearly undetectable, which is part of what makes it so dangerous.
+Unfortunately, there are no obvious signs of radon in water.
+The gas is nearly undetectable (odorless, tasteless, and colorless), which is why it’s so dangerous.

-Prolonged radon exposure can cause other detectable health issues over time.
+Prolonged radon exposure can cause serious health issues over time.
 Radon poisoning and the early signs of lung cancer symptoms include:

 What are the health effects of drinking radon-contaminated water?

 Radon exposure is the second leading cause of lung cancer, following smoking.
-Unfortunately, radon-related health problems can take years of exposure before symptoms occur.
+Unfortunately, you can be exposed to radon for years before you begin developing any symptoms of a radon-related health issue.

-Early detection increases the potential to treat lung cancer-related illnesses.
+Early detection increases the potential to treat lung cancer and related illnesses.

 To avoid any of these problems occurring, run a test for radon poisoning as a precaution.